I wouldn’t be where I am today if it wasn’t for learning these self love practices…. and that’s a FACT.

 It takes serious effort to make real changes in how we feel.
 But knowing that there really are specific things we can do to change makes all the difference!
 We can be comfortable in our own skin, we can get past our insecurities, and we can find what makes us truly happy.
 Here’s how to use self love practices to do it:

 - Determine something you love to do… and schedule more of it!
 Simply doing the things that make you happy, shifts your mindset to positive thinking.
 If you aren’t happy in your life, the best first step is to surround yourself with specific things that make you feel better.
 Whether it’s taking more yoga class, hiking with your dog, or getting your nails done with your friends, make sure you prioritize the time to enjoy yourself and be happy!

 - Surround yourself with people who accept you for who you are… and who you want to be!
 You’re a product of the people around you, so create a healthy support group of people that will help you reach your goals.
 Plan to spend time with those people, and distance yourself from those who aren’t in support of your goals if necessary.
 If you’re struggling to get support, you can always sign up to work with me here.

 - Support your physical needs with extra care.
 Sleep well, eat well, and move well – when you feel good, you love yourself more, it’s that simple!
 That means prioritizing a good night’s sleep, finding out how to eat intuitively, learning to move your body in a way that’s challenging, but enjoyable!

 TAKEAWAY: SELF LOVE PRACTICES CREATE A POSITIVE BODY IMAGE

-The ultmate goal is to make self love practices that you can maintain.
-Small steps, like the ones I mentioned in this blog post, are things you can do without a lot of work… but at the same time they make a HUGE difference in the long run.
+The ultimate goal is to make self love practices that you can maintain.
+Small steps, like the ones I mentioned in this blog post, are things you can do without a lot of work… but at the same time, they make a HUGE difference in the long run.

 It’s time to create a life that allows you to be happy with your body!
 I know you can do this! xo Bree